-590. In the prior years' peer review reports, it was determined that Jamaica's process for the completion and exchange of templates were sufficient to meet the minimum standard in the absence of rulings being issued and exchanged in practice.
-Jamaica's implementation in this regard remains unchanged and therefore continues to meet the minimum standard.

-591. Jamaica has international agreements permitting spontaneous exchange of information, including being a party to the (i) Multilateral Convention on Mutual Administrative Assistance in Tax Matters: Amended by the 2010 Protocol (OECD/Council of Europe, 2011[4]) ("the Convention") and (ii) bilateral agreements in force with 26 jurisdictions.2
+- 84. In the prior years' peer review reports, it was determined that Aruba's process for the completion and exchange of templates were sufficient to meet the minimum standard.
+Aruba's implementation in this regard remains unchanged and therefore continues to meet the minimum standard. - 85.
+Aruba has international agreements permitting spontaneous exchange of information, including being a party to the (i) Multilateral Convention on Mutual Administrative Assistance in Tax Matters: Amended by the 2010 Protocol (OECD/Council of Europe, 2011[4]) ("the Convention") and (ii) bilateral agreements in force with 25 jurisdictions.2 - 86.
+During the year in review, no exchanges were required to take place and no data on the timeliness of exchanges is reported.
+Aruba has the necessary legal basis for spontaneous exchange of information, a process for completing the templates in a timely way and has completed all exchanges.
+Aruba has met all of the ToR for the exchange of information process and no recommendations are made.

-592. As Jamaica did not issue any rulings in scope of the transparency framework in the relevant period, Jamaica was not required to exchange any information on rulings in the year in review and no data on the timeliness of exchanges can be reported.

-593. Jamaica has the necessary legal basis for spontaneous exchange of information and a process for completing the templates in a timely way.
-Jamaica has met all of the ToR for the exchange of information process that can be met in the absence of rulings being issued and exchanged in practice and no recommendations are made.